-

 Does an employer need a reason to lawfully terminate an employment relationship?
 If so, state what reasons are lawful in your jurisdiction?

-Where the employee’s action or omission involves a lesser level of misconduct or poor performance the employer must follow a formal warning or performance management process before termination can occur.
+Where the employee’s action or omission involves a lesser level of misconduct or poor performance the employer would generally be expected to follow a formal warning or performance management process first.
+Performance management processes in particular can be intensive and take a long time.
+Termination could be a consequence of repeated or continued misconduct or poor performance in a subsequent or additional process.

 The question of whether a dismissal or other disciplinary action is justified is determined by reference to section 103A of the Employment Relations Act 2000.
-The test requires consideration of whether an employer’s actions, and how the employer acted, were what a fair and reasonable employer could have done in all the circumstances at the time the dismissal occurred.
+The test requires consideration of whether an employer’s actions, and how the employer acted, were what a fair and reasonable employer could have done in all the circumstances at the time the dismissal or other action occurred.
 To satisfy the test, the employer must be able to show that it had both substantive grounds for the decision to dismiss and followed a fair process to arrive at its decision.
+Employees whose annual remuneration meets or exceeds a specified remuneration threshold may not pursue a personal grievance in respect of the dismissal.

 -